 Rebuilding their society.
 Young monks at Preah Pithu, Cambodia by JJ Harrison via Wikimedia Commons CC BY-SA

 Indeed, one enduring legacy of the Khmer Rouge is a heart-breaking loss of ancient art.
-From the 1970s through the 1990s, the beautiful statues which once decorated majestic temple sites throughout the country were stolen, smuggled, and sold by and to people who explicitly exploited Cambodia’s tragedy for their own gain.
+From the 1970s through the 1990s, the beautiful statues which once decorated majestic temple sites throughout the country were stolen, smuggled, and sold by and to people who explicitly exploited Cambodia’s tragedy.

 Mutilated Cambodian statues, their heads stolen to be sold on the art market.
 Photo by Ronn Aldaman via Flickr, CC BY-NC-SA.jpg